 ⇨ Fluid Mechanics, Open Channel Flow and Hydraulic Machines

-- Fluid Mechanics: Fluid properties and their role in fluid motion, fluid statics including forces acting on plane and curved surfaces.
-Kinematics and Dynamics of Fluid flow: Velocity and accelerations, stream lines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
+- Fluid Mechanics: Fluid properties and their role in a fluid motion, fluid statics including forces acting on plane and curved surfaces.
+Kinematics and Dynamics of Fluid flow: Velocity and accelerations, stream-lines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
 Continuity, momentum and energy equation, Navier-Stokes equation, Euler’s equation of motion, application to fluid flow problems, pipe flow, sluice gates, weirs.

 - Dimensional Analysis and Similitude: Buckingham’s Pi-theorem, dimensionless parameters.

-- Laminar Flow: Laminar flow between parallel, stationary and moving plates, flow through tube.
+- Laminar Flow: Laminar flow between parallel, stationary and moving plates, flow through the tube.